 Smart grids are a complex phenomenon involving new, active roles for consumers and prosumers, novel social, political and cultural practices, advanced ICT, new markets, security of supply issues, the informational turn in energy, valuation of assets and investments, technological innovation and (de)regulation.
 Furthermore, smart grids offer new interfaces, in turn creating hybrid fields: with the increasing use of electric vehicles and electric transportation, smart grids represent the crossroads of energy and mobility.
 While the aim is to achieve more sustainable production, transportation and use of energy, the importance of smart grids actually has less to do with electricity, heat or gas, and far more with transforming the infrastructure needed to deliver energy, as well as the roles of its owners, operators and users.

 This book presents a cross-disciplinary approach to smart grids, offering an invaluable basis for understanding their complexity and potential, and for discussing their technical, legal, economic, societal, psychological and security aspects.
+Book from Springer.

 Today we are witnessing dramatic changes in the way scientific and scholarly knowledge is created, codified, and communicated.
 This transformation is connected to the use of digital technologies and the virtualization of knowledge.
 In this book, scholars from a range of disciplines consider just what, if anything, is new when knowledge is produced in new ways.
 Does knowledge itself change when the tools of knowledge acquisition, representation, and distribution become digital?